daiquocnguyen/Walk-Transformer/README.md

 ### News

-- March 18: The Tensorflow implementation was completed one year ago and now out-of-date, caused by the change of Tensorflow from 1.x to 2.x.
+- March 25: The Tensorflow implementation was completed one year ago and now it is out-of-date, caused by the change of Tensorflow from 1.x to 2.x.
 I will release the Pytorch implementation soon.

 ### Requirements
 - Python 3
-- Tensorflow >= 1.6
+- Tensorflow 1.6
-- Tensor2tensor >= 1.9
+- Tensor2tensor 1.9
 - scikit-learn

 ### Training